bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/database-manager.md

 ![](../images/start_db_manager.gif)

-### Connect to a "Provider"
+### Connect to a Provider
 Through database manager you can work with layers/tables from within an Oracle (or other, e.g. Spatiallite) database, a geopackage, or from multiple locations if they are loaded into the project's layer pane.

-You can access these through the **Providers** menu on the left side of the db manager screen.
+You can access these through the **Providers** menu on the left side of the DB Manager screen.

 #### **To add and connect to geopackage:**
 * Right click the **GeoPackage** provider and select "New Connection"